enrique-martinez-martel/collagen/README.md

 ## "6SigmaRoom Model" directory contains two files.
     -The first one is the "client" directory which contains another 2 files "SimpleClientExample_Matlab.m" and "SimpleClientExample_Matlab.room".
     -The second one is the "DatacenterModelSigma.room" file, it can only be opened if you have access to the 6SigmaRoom software.
 It contains the model and design of our practical demonstration.

 ## "Matlab Agent" directory contains two files.
+    -The first one is the "collagenSim.slx" file and its the environment in which our agent trains.
+    -The second one is the "RLsetupRun.mlx" it contains the initialization, training options and set up that our artificial neural network uses to train.